from pathlib import Path

 The following is a comparison of the note before and after the above code is executed:

-had not been marked to indicate a notation introduced in a standard information note, running the above code again will safely create the notation note after the double asterisks are correctly added.
+Moreover, even if some HTML tags had not been marked to indicate a notation introduced in a standard information note, running the above code again will safely create the notation note after the double asterisks are correctly added. make_notation_notes_from_HTML_tags

-For example, the notation_identification_model
+For example, the def_notat_classifier

 seems to have deemed the LaTeX strings $e(\pi, q)$